haiphanNJIT/PrivateDeepLearning/README.md

 The default hyper-parameters can be edited in each main() file.

+# StoBatch (Stochastic Batch Mechanism)

-# StoBatch: "Scalable Differential Privacy with Certified Robustness in Adversarial Learning" in ICML2020, https://128.84.21.199/pdf/1903.09822.pdf
+Code for the paper "Scalable Differential Privacy with Certified Robustness in Adversarial Learning" in ICML2020, https://128.84.21.199/pdf/1903.09822.pdf

 # Requirements:
 Python 3.x (tested with 3.5.2)